morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    1. Hold one of the four corners of the sheet.
    2. Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
-   3. Repeat steps 1) and 2) for each of the other corners.
+   3. Repeat steps 1 and 2 for each of the other corners.

-To verify a correct fit, examine each corner of the fitted sheet to ensure they are sitting tightly under the mattress.
+To verify a correct fit, examine each corner of the fitted sheet to ensure they are placed tightly under the mattress.

 ## Top Sheet